openbudgets/pipeline-fragments/FDPtoRDF/README.md

 # FDPtoRDF

 The **FDPtoRDF.jsonld** file is a [LinkedPipes] pipeline fragment.
-It takes a [Fiscal Data Package] (FDP) .jsonld descriptor as input, transforms the FDP into RDF OBEU representation and stores the result into a predefined triple-store.
+It takes a [Fiscal Data Package] .jsonld descriptor as input, transforms the FDP into RDF OBEU representation and stores the result into a predefined triple-store.

 ## Installation